agude/agude.github.io/_drafts/2023-02-21-how_i_write_with_chatgpt.md

 Final:

-I iterate using this process, refining my text by sending the sections I'm unhappy with to ChatGPT for improvement until I'm satisfied with it.
+I iterate using this process, refining my text by sending the sections I'm unhappy with to ChatGPT for improvement until I'm satisfied.
 ```